-When we were scouting locations for our next Home Tour, stumbling upon Sasha Bikoff’s New York City apartment felt like a breath of fresh air.
+When we were scouting locations for our next Home Tour, stumbling upon interior designer Sasha Bikoff’s New York City apartment felt like a breath of fresh air.
 The color and texture that makes up her signature style tell a fascinating story and keep the eye constantly moving, curious to take in more.
 With strong influences from fashion and European fine art, Sasha’s style is a unique mix of 18th century French Rococo, 1960’s Space Age Modern, 1970’s French Modernism and 1980’s Italian Memphis Milano.
 Yeah, our mind was blown, too.
 Keep reading for the inside scoop on her design process and the interiors style that’s all her own.

 Sasha, tell us about your home!